SumitNalavade/Gradual-React-Native/README.md

 # Gradual Grades

+UPDATE: GRADUAL IS CURRENTLY DOWN FOR THE SUMMER

 Cross platform mobile app for HAC client built for FRISCO ISD students

 Built with React Native/Expo for iOS and Android

 https://gradual.life/

 ## Features